The ultrasound test is done with your child lying down comfortably on a bed or examination table. Infants may be able to lie in their parent’s lap.

 Echocardiographic examinations take 20 to 40 minutes.
 It is important that your child remain still to obtain an examination of acceptable quality.
 Younger children often require sedation to allow your cardiologist to obtain a complete study.
 In some instances, children may be comforted by watching a videotape or DVD.
 If sedation is needed, your child will be asked not to eat or drink for several hours prior to testing.
 Prior to giving medicine, a physician or nurse will make sure there are no reasons why sedation should not be given (i.e, bad cold) and then explain the procedure to you.

 Children usually fall asleep within 30 minutes and sleep for about an hour.
 Even though sedated echocardiograms are very safe, close monitoring of heart rate, blood pressure and oxygen is performed while your child is asleep.
 When your child wakes up, he or she may have poor balance (may last for more than an hour) and should be watched closely.
 Your doctor and nurse will continue careful observation until your child is fully awake and tolerating juice or milk.

 Older children and teenagers usually don’t need sedation and may enjoy watching the test.
-To avoid any anxiety, be sure your child knows that the test is fun, that it doesn’t hurt, and that you or whomever brings your child to the test may stay in the exam room and watch.
+To avoid any anxiety, be sure your child knows that the test is fun, that it doesn’t hurt, and that you or whoever brings your child to the test may stay in the exam room and watch.

 Except for allowing for the possibility of sedation, you don’t need to make any special preparations.
 Having your child wear a shirt or blouse that buttons down the front is helpful.
 Your child may eat normally before the test; bring a bottle if you have an infant or a video for your child to watch.